-- iSHARE could be part of an existing PKI scheme and make use of certificates issued by existing certificate authorities - · iSHARE could be part of an existing PKI scheme and take the role of a certificate authority issuing its own certificates - · iSHARE could implement its own PKI scheme and make use of certificates issued by existing certificate authorities - iSHARE could implement its own PKI scheme and take the role of a certificate authority issuing its own certificates
+- · iSHARE could be part of an existing PKI scheme and make use of certificates issued by existing certificate authorities - iSHARE could be part of an existing PKI scheme and take the role of a certificate authority issuing its own certificates - iSHARE could implement its own PKI scheme and make use of certificates issued by existing certificate authorities - iSHARE could implement its own PKI scheme and take the role of a certificate authority issuing its own certificates

-Granular authorization
+Granular authorisation

-One of the iSHARE key features is the flexibility in authorization with regards to the authorization scope, granularity and source.
-In this section we will expand on the granularity for authorizations.
+One of the iSHARE key features is the flexibility in authorisation with regards to the authorisation scope, granularity and source.
+In this section we will expand on the granularity for authorisations.

-By granular authorization we mean the level of details an authorizing process requires to limit and separate privileges (= the right to access a resource).
+By granular authorisation we mean the level of details an authorising process requires to limit and separate privileges (= the right to access a resource).

-A single authorization may enable a number of privileges the same way as a privilege may require multiple authorizations.
-An authorizing authority should be capable of handling both scenario's.
+A single authorisation may enable a number of privileges the same way as a privilege may require multiple authorisations.
+An authorising authority should be capable of handling both scenario's.

-Granularity is not based on either authorization requests or privileges, but on functions.
-Those functions are processed in computer algorithms that express the rules defined in authorization policies.
+Granularity is not based on either authorisation requests or privileges, but on functions.
+Those functions are processed in computer algorithms that express the rules defined in authorisation policies.
 XACML for instance is a standard that defines a declarative, fine-grained, attribute-based access control policy language that can be used to write computer algorithms.

-Fine-grained authorization
+Fine-grained authorisation

-Fine-grained authorization defines very specific functions that are applicable to specific tasks.
-Each authorization request is broken up into tasks and each task is then assigned to a function.
+Fine-grained authorisation defines very specific functions that are applicable to specific tasks.
+Each authorisation request is broken up into tasks and each task is then assigned to a function.